 Note that this is a non-exhaustive list and exclusion does not signify an org is not notable.

 Note that inclusion in this list does not suggest any acknowledgement from ESI of its authority, works or official capacity.

 When announcing its Supreme Galactic League, GXR Pakistan also announced an initiative called Scholar’s Galaxy, a nationwide inter-college and school esports circuit.
-However, no further details have been released about the collegiate championship, and its status and fate could not be verified at time of publication.
+However, no further details were released about the collegiate championship.
+Its status and fate could not be verified at the time of publication.